Sygnum: What a Regulated Digital-Asset Bank Actually Is (2026)

 How this fits the banking options

 Wag3s is not a bank and does not provide banking.
-Wag3s HR and the finance OS keep the reconciled financial record across whatever bank is used — including a regulated digital-asset bank — so payroll, treasury and bank-reconciliation data stays auditable regardless of provider.
+What Wag3s HR and the finance OS do is keep the reconciled financial record across whatever bank you use — including a regulated digital-asset bank — so payroll, treasury and bank-reconciliation data stays auditable regardless of provider.
+It supports, rather than replaces, your own due diligence and professional advice on a banking relationship.
 See the HR product page.

 Further reading